gsbhasin123/Community-Bot/README.md

 ## Acknowledgements
 **DJ0RDJ3#3296** - The actual host for the bot (Da best person ever!)
-**The Python Discord Server** - Where I get most of my help from **Me** - For actually wanting to do something productive
+**The Python Discord Server** - Where I get most of my help from **Xevion#0001** - For being interested in the bot and wanting to help work on it (Since I am terrible at managing files) **Me** - For actually wanting to do something productive